abdelrhmanatef87/abdelrhmanatef87/README.md

 ## 🚀 About Me

-- 🏢 I'm a Software Engineer
+- 🏢 I'm an Embedded Software Engineer
 - 📫 How to reach me **abdelrhmanatefrshdan@gmail.com**